michalkoziara/crypto-live-web/README.md

 This repository contains only source code related to the web application.
-Additional RESTful API web service is responsible for managing and storing user's data in database and redirecting data related to cryptocurrencies from external sources can be found in the following repository https://github.com/michalkoziara/crypto-live-service.
+Additional RESTful API web service is responsible for managing and storing user's data in database and redirecting data related to cryptocurrencies from external sources can be found in the [michalkoziara/crypto-live-service](https://github.com/michalkoziara/crypto-live-service) repository.

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)